Skip to Main Content

 In the American Northeast, serious Thai cooking is concentrated in Boston and New York.
 The further you move from those nodes, the thinner the field becomes.
 Chef Bas Nakjaroen working in Camden places serious Thai technique at a significant distance from the cities where that technique is most commonly found.
 This is not a small thing.
 Running a Thai kitchen in a seasonal coastal town means working with a customer base that shifts dramatically between summer and winter, sourcing ingredients in a region not built around Southeast Asian pantry staples, and maintaining consistency against those pressures.
 The fact that national-level recognition has followed is evidence that the kitchen operates with a discipline that doesn't depend on a dense urban dining ecosystem to function.

-The comparison set for Long Grain isn't restaurants like Alinea in Chicago, Lazy Bear in San Francisco, or The French Laundry in Napa , those are different categories at a different price register.
-The relevant peer set is serious casual kitchens operating with a clear culinary point of view outside major metropolitan markets, a category that rewards consistency and conviction over spectacle.
+The comparison set for Long Grain isn't restaurants like Alinea in Chicago, Lazy Bear in San Francisco, or The French Laundry in Napa, those are different categories at a different price register.
+The relevant comparable set is serious casual kitchens operating with a clear culinary point of view outside major metropolitan markets, a category that rewards consistency and conviction over spectacle.
 By that measure, a national OAD casual ranking in 2025 from a small Maine town is a stronger signal than the same ranking from a dense urban market where the competition is thicker and the dining infrastructure more forgiving.

 Camden as Context

 Understanding what Long Grain is doing requires understanding where it operates.
 Camden is a summer destination.
 The town's population swells significantly between June and September, then contracts back to its year-round base.
 The harbour fills with sailing vessels, the streets carry tourist traffic, and restaurants operate in a compressed earning window that shapes everything from staffing to menu decisions.
-Restaurants that survive and earn recognition across both the tourist season and the quieter months are doing something more than riding summer demand , they're building a kitchen with actual staying power.
+Restaurants that survive and earn recognition across both the tourist season and the quieter months are doing something more than riding summer demand, they're building a kitchen with actual staying power.

-The broader Camden hospitality context includes accommodation options covered in our full Camden hotels guide, as well as drinking and nightlife options in our full Camden bars guide, our full Camden wineries guide, and cultural programming in our full Camden experiences guide.
 Within that ecosystem, Long Grain fills a gap that no other venue in town addresses: a kitchen anchored in Southeast Asian technique with national recognition to back up the claim.

-For visitors coming from cities with stronger Thai dining scenes , those familiar with the registers available at Providence in Los Angeles, Le Bernardin in New York City, or research-heavy tasting formats like Blue Hill at Stone Barns in Tarrytown , Long Grain is operating in a different register entirely.
+For visitors coming from cities with stronger Thai dining scenes, those familiar with the registers available at Providence in Los Angeles, Le Bernardin in New York City, or research-heavy tasting formats like Blue Hill at Stone Barns in Tarrytown, Long Grain is operating in a different register entirely.
 But the culinary discipline required to balance Thai flavours correctly doesn't diminish because the setting is casual.
 If anything, the casual format removes the scaffolding of ceremony and forces the food to carry the room on its own terms.

 Planning Your Visit